 Plastic bowls will eventually get chewed on, hold bacteria and cause rough skin and bumps on the chin.
 Stainless will last forever and is easy to clean.

-I feed Royal Canin Bulldog Puppy blend when the puppies are weaned.
-It is a very good, very rich food and it is specially designed for the bulldog's soft pallet.
-Continue with this food until the puppy is 14 weeks old.
-Up to that age, the puppy has FREE CHOICE, meaning the puppy always has access to food (and always water) 24 hours a day.
-After the age of 14 weeks or so, switch to a high quality, large breed puppy food (like Nutro) and feed that until the puppy is an adult, around a year old.
+The puppy has FREE CHOICE, meaning the puppy always has access to food (and always water) 24 hours a day.
+After the age of 14 weeks the puppy is fed twice a day.
 Any good quality food will work.
-My rule about food is: anything better than the quality you can buy off the shelf in the grocery store or Walmart.
+My thought about food is: anything better than the quality bought off the shelf in the grocery store or Walmart.
 These puppies deserve better quality nutrition than what those brands offer.

 Personally, I transition my puppies after 14 weeks to RAW.
 My adults are thriving on raw feeding.
 It is a choice that requires some education but I believe is the biologically appropriate choice for a canine.
 You can read more about raw feeding here.